ArtemisRex/prototyping-games-with-html-and-github/README.md

 Limitations and Observations
 ===
 ###Pros

-Unity engine: Github pages will run Unity based games and demos just fine.
+* Unity engine: Github pages will run Unity based games and demos just fine.
-WebGL: WebGL works great.
+* WebGL: WebGL works.
-It is free and super easy to set up.
+* It is free and super easy to set up.
-Github is awesome: Github is a great way to share your code with the world.
+* Github is awesome: Github is a great way to share your code with the world.
 As a hiring manager, it is one of the first things I look at when reviewing candidates.

 ###Cons
-Static hosting: You can upload JavaScript libraries like twitter bootstrap [reference] and jquery [reference] but github does not provide a datastore option.
+* Static hosting: You can upload JavaScript libraries like [twitter bootstrap] [reference]() and [jquery]() but github does not provide a datastore option.
 So far for my prototyping needs this has been an acceptable tradeoff.
-Your pages are wide open (potential con).
+* Your pages are wide open (potential con).
 While you can lock down your repo by making it private, at the time of this writing the pages are still publicly visible [try this out!]

 Conclusion
 ===